Build a Support Chatbot

 Code — Custom build with OpenAI, Anthropic, or similar.
 Full control.
 Requires development.
 Use when platform tools are insufficient.

-Decision — Start with platform-built AI if you use Intercom, Zendesk, or similar.
-Add custom only when you hit limits.
+Start with platform-built AI if you use Intercom, Zendesk, or similar.
+Add custom build only when you hit real limits.

 Knowledge Base Setup

 Content — FAQs, product docs, help articles, past tickets (anonymized).
-The chatbot answers from this.
-Quality of content = quality of answers.
+The chatbot answers from this content.
+Quality of content equals quality of answers.

 Structure — Organize by topic.
 Use clear headings.
 Chunk long docs for RAG.
 Update regularly.

 Ingestion — Most tools ingest from URLs, PDFs, or pasted text.
-Some support integrations (Notion, Confluence).
-Ensure all relevant content is included.
+Some support integrations with Notion or Confluence.
+Make sure all relevant content is included.

 Conversation Design

-Greeting — Set expectations.
+Greeting — Set expectations upfront.
 "I'm an AI assistant.
-I can help with X, Y, Z. I'll connect you to a human if needed."
+I can help with X, Y, and Z. I'll connect you to a human if needed."

-Scope — Define what the bot can and cannot do.
+Scope — Define what the bot can and can't do.
 Avoid overpromising.

-Handoff — Clear path to human.
+Handoff — Clear path to a human.
 "Talk to an agent" or "Request a callback."
-Preserve context when handing off.
+Preserve context when handing off so the customer doesn't have to repeat themselves.

 Tone — Match your brand.
 Friendly, professional, or technical.
-Configure in the tool.
+Configure this in the tool.

 Testing